mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker-0.5.0.md

 [**HOME**](Home) > [**SNOWPLOW TECHNICAL DOCUMENTATION**](Snowplow technical documentation) > [**Trackers**](trackers) > Android Tracker

-This page refers to version 0.6.0+ of the Snowplow Android Tracker.
+This page refers to version 0.5.4+ of the Snowplow Android Tracker.

-Documentation for older versions of this tracker is available:
+Documentation for older version of this tracker is available:

-* [Android v0.5.*][android-0.5]
 * [Android v0.4.*][android-0.4]
 * [Android v0.3.*][android-0.3]
 * [Java v0.6.* and Android v0.2.*][java-0.6]